No-Spread Sugar Cookies

 • Flavor: Rich and buttery with a sweet vanilla flavor!
 A good vanilla extract is essential.

-Star shaped sugar cookies frosted with yellow royal icing and gold speckles.
+Star shaped sugar cookies decorated with yellow and orange royal icing.

 Most sugar cookies made by creaming the butter and sugar before adding the flour.
 It’s also common to chill the cookie dough.